UPPMAX/R-python-julia-matlab-HPC/docs/python/batchPython.rst

 Any longer, resource-intensive, or parallel jobs must be run through a **batch script**.

 The batch system used at both UPPMAX and HPC2N is called SLURM.
+The same is the case at most of the Swedish HPC centres.

 SLURM is an Open Source job scheduler, which provides three key functions